Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 no shutdown

-An operator must repeat the configuration for the remaining interfaces that are attached to servers hosting vND.
+You must repeat the configuration for the remaining interface(s) attached to the server(s) hosting vND.

 On both uplink switches (marked as yellow) for Nexus Dashboard fabric-